espressif/esp-at/docs/en/Compile_and_Develop/How_to_set_AT_port_pin.rst

 - TX: GPIO1
 - RX: GPIO3

-When compiling your esp-at project, you can modify them to other pins with the menuconfig utitlity:
+When compiling your ESP-AT project, you can modify them to other pins with the menuconfig utitlity:

 * ``./build.py menuconfig`` --> ``Component config`` --> ``Common ESP-related`` --> ``UART for console output``
 * ``./build.py menuconfig`` --> ``Component config`` --> ``Common ESP-related`` --> ``UART TX on GPIO#``